 You might say this stems from a love of shortcuts or a disdain for conformity.
 Maybe you’d say it stems from a good dose of over-confidence and a refusal to believe that another way is better than My Way.
 I believe it stems from an absolute passion for making and sharing the best food possible and doing it in a way that works for me.

-As serious as my addiction with sugar, chocolate and bread is, I do try to eat relatively healthily at least sometimes to compensate for the copious amounts of sugar I’ve been known to ingest.
-There are times when I swap out ingredients in an attempt to make the food I really want to eat a little better for me and my family.
-There are also times when I just don’t have what’s called for in a recipe and I’m forced to improvise.
-And sometimes I just refuse to do an entire load of dishes for one recipe.
+As undeniable as my addiction with sugar, chocolate and bread is, I do try to eat relatively healthily the rest of the time to compensate for all of the treats I love to make.
+In a lot of the recipes I make, I swap out certain ingredients in an attempt to make the food I really want to eat a little better for me and my family — I like to make things as healthy as possible without compromising on flavor.
+There are also times when I just don’t have what’s called for in a recipe and I’m forced to improvise, or I simply just refuse to do an entire load of dishes for one recipe.

-I would love for you to join me on this journey.
-I promise to give you an honest look inside my kitchen, and I promise I’ll even cook some vegetables to make up for the amount of flour and sugar you will inevitably find here.
+I would love for you to join me on this journey!
+I promise to give you an honest look inside my kitchen, and I’ll even cook some vegetables to make up for the amount of flour and sugar you will inevitably find here.

 Thanks for stopping in,

 Who is Ashley?